-Mac App Store review
+Mac App Store full review

 Apple’s much-anticipated Mac App Store has made its debut, promising easy access to new software for customers, and exposure to a large customer base for software developers.